 Do you wake up sensing vastness?

-Unlike the Hindu and Buddhist cultures, the mythic cosmologies of the West lack a sense of vastness.
+Compared to the Hindu and Buddhist cultures, the mythic cosmologies of the West lack a sense of vastness until our sciences supplied them.
 In the East images like Indra’s Net have been used to illustrate existence by likening it to a vast net of diamonds, all reflecting one another just as mirrors in a fun house, where every diamond is a whole universe unto itself.
-It is a common eastern understanding of existence that it has had no beginning and will have no end so that time exists ceaselessly as universes are endlessly born and die in vast cosmological cycles.
-Instead of all things being created by a single creator god they recognize a creative ground of all things, gods included.
+It is a common eastern understanding of existence that whole universes are endlessly born and die in vast cosmological cycles.
 When your eyes blinked open this morning, according to this way of interpreting the experience of being alive and awake, surrounded by mystery, you found yourself again consciously aware in the midst of this vastness of both time and space.
 The vastness exceeds human thought and imagination in a way not that dissimilar to the vastness we in the West can appropriate by studying astronomy and the ecology of deep time.